saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

     - XEB+ Xmas Edition must be acquired from official sources due to license
         - Can only be ran from USB!
-    - RetroLauncher is unable to be burned to CD
+    - RetroLauncher is unable to be burned to CD so it is not included on the CD installer.
         - Can only be ran from USB!
     - OSDXMB can only be ran from USB!